dhis2/dhis2-docs/src/user/managing-dashboards.md

 ![](resources/images/dashboard/dashboard-spacer-view-mode.png)

-### Removing items
+#### Removing items

 Remove items by clicking on the red trash can at the upper right of the item.
-Be aware that when you remove an item, the items that are positioned below the removed item will "rise" upwards until they bump into an item above.
+Be aware that when you remove an item while in *Freeflow* layout, the items that are positioned below the removed item will "rise" upwards until they bump into an item above.

 ### Print preview

-Click on the **Print preview** button to view how the dashboard would look in dashboard layout print.
+Click on the **Print preview** button to view what the dashboard will look like when being printed with the [Dashboard layout option](#dashboard-print-layout).

 ![](resources/images/dashboard/dashboard-edit-print-preview.png)